vega/altair/doc/README.md

 When updating the user guide the following conventions are helpful:

-* Add the directive ``.. currentmodule:: altair`` somewhere near the top of your documentation page so that you inform the renderer how to link to docstrings in the classes and functions. pip
+* Add the directive ``.. currentmodule:: altair`` somewhere near the top of your documentation page so that you inform the renderer how to link to docstrings in the classes and functions.
 * When referring to an Altair class or function preface it with ``:class:`` or ``:func:`` and the rendering engine will automatically link it to the appropriate section in the API reference.
 * Link to examples using the following syntax
     ```